 During the workshop the young people come up with an idea and develop a storyboard.
 We then help them create the artwork and teach them how to animate and bring their story to life.
 Finally, the young people will add a soundtrack and share their films online with their friends and family.

 The funding has been raised to help young people with three key areas;

 - Building self-confidence and self-esteem, particularly around their ability to express themselves through a creative medium

 - Increase the student’s independence and self-advocacy.
 Specifically in the area of choosing and deciding

 - The workshop should take place out of school hours.

 -The tutor was excellent and kept the children engaged.
 They thoroughly enjoyed the experience and will take away many new skills.
-Would definitively recommend!.
-February 2011 (Carolyn Wright – Castledon School)
+Would definitively recommend!
+(Carolyn Wright – Castledon School)